Globe and Miami, which have been important copper

 The Boyce Thompson Southwest Arboretum with its collection

-of more than 10,000 desert cacti, flowers and trees is about 25
+of more than 10,000 desert cacti, flowers and trees are about 25

 miles southwest of Miami.
 The Gila County Museum has a fine collection